 Seeing friends less often after finishing school can contribute to feelings of loneliness but feeling lonely can also make your young person less likely to reach out to friends.
 Taking steps to rebuild and maintain connections can help.
 You might try talking to your young person about:

-• how people generally respond positively to reconnecting even if there hasn’t been contact in a while – if your young person has ‘lost touch’ with a friend they may feel hesitant about reaching out.
+• how people generally respond positively to reconnecting even if there hasn’t been contact in a while – if a young person has ‘lost touch’ with a friend they may feel hesitant about reaching out.

 Navigating breakdowns in friendships or relationships may also take its toll on your young person’s feelings of connectedness.
 If it’s the right time, you can support them to: